-Why perform a meniscus repair?In some situations, your surgeon may offer a meniscus repair as a possible surgery for damaged or torn cartilage.
+Why a Meniscus Repair?Your surgeon may offer a meniscus repair as a possible treatment option for damaged or torn cartilage.
 Years ago, if a patient had torn cartilage, and surgery was necessary, the entire meniscus was removed.
 These patients actually did quite well after the surgery.
 The problem was that over time, the cartilage on the ends of the bone was worn away more quickly.
-This is thought to be due to the loss of the cushioning effect and the diminished stability of the joint that is seen after a meniscus is removed.
+This is thought to be due to the loss of the cushioning effect and the diminished stability of the knee joint that is seen after a meniscus is removed.

-When arthroscopic surgery became more popular, more surgeons performed partial menisectomies.
+When arthroscopic surgery became more popular, more surgeons performed partial meniscus removal--called a partial meniscectomy.
 A partial meniscectomy is performed to remove only the torn segment of the meniscus.
-This works very well over the short and long term if the meniscus tear is relatively small.
+This works very well over the short, and long term if the meniscus tear is relatively small.
 But for some large meniscus tears, a sufficient portion of the meniscus is removed such that problems can again creep up down the road.

-Who needs meniscus repair surgery?Tears of the meniscus that cause so-called "mechanical symptoms" tend to respond best to surgical treatment.
+Who Needs Repair?Tears of the meniscus that cause so-called "mechanical symptoms" tend to respond best to surgical treatment.
 A mechanical symptom is caused by the meniscus physically impeding the normal movement of the knee.
 Common "mechanical symptoms" include:

 - Locking of the knee (unable to bend)